 VALUES (1, 'Sales', 1), (2, 'Marketing', 3), (3, 'IT', 4), (4, 'Finance', null), (5, 'Support', null);

-Let us take a look at what that would look like with the RIGHT JOIN:
+Let's see what they would look like with the RIGHT JOIN:

 SELECT *